BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 For more details, check out the [Credits and Contributors](docs/CREDITS_and_CONTRIBUTORS.md).

+## Script Configuration
+For more details, check out the [Credits and Contributors](docs/CONFIGURATION.md).

 ## Contact Support

 If you need assistance or have any inquiries, feel free to reach me out.
 I'm here to help!